ErisZhang/csc446_project/README.md

 + convergence speed is slow for classical iterative methods
     + slow for large `A`
         + e^k <= \rho(A) ~ 1 - c/d^2 (nearly 1 for large d) for some constant `c` and `d` is dimension of matrix `A`
++ if cannot get preconditioning to work, work on small

+what kind of experiments
++ linear solvers
+    + backslash (ground truth)
+    + gauss-seidel
+    +

 ## Meetings